alperenozdnc/ezcli/docs/FEATURES.md

 library to be able to do.

 ## debug mode
-setting `EZCLI_MODE_DEBUG` to true enables all prints ezcli creates about parsing. these are printed in blue color. and formatted as `opt -> input`.
+setting `CLI_MODE_DEBUG` to true enables all prints ezcli creates about parsing. these are printed in blue color. and formatted as `opt -> input`.